plainionist/plainionist.github.io/_posts/2018-03-18-Implementing-Clean-Architecture-AspNet.md

 <img src="{{ site.url }}/assets/clean-architecture/Circle.Presenters.AspNet.png" class="dynimg" title="Asp.Net in the context of Clean Architecture." alt="How do Asp.Net Controllers fit into the context of Clean Architecture?
 Do they belong to the interface adapter layer?"/>

 In the [previous post](/Implementing-Clean-Architecture-Controller-Presenter/) I have discussed controllers and presenters.
-I have shown how I have implemented my controllers and presenters in the *[Athena](/Implementing-Clean-Architecture)* project.
+I have shown you how I have implemented my controllers and presenters in the *[Athena](/Implementing-Clean-Architecture)* project.

 I was quite happy with my design so far but there was one thing which puzzled me ...

-In Asp.Net MVC a controller derives from ```System.Web.Mvc.Controller``` which creates dependency from my controller to the Asp.Net framework.
-Taking the Dependency Rule strict either means this is an invalid design or my controller actually belongs to the "frameworks" circle.
+In Asp.Net MVC a controller derives from ```System.Web.Mvc.Controller``` which creates a dependency from my controller to the Asp.Net framework.
+Taking the Dependency Rule strict that either means my design is invalid or my controller actually belongs to the "frameworks" circle.

-In order to learn what others think about this situation I have posted a question at [StackOverflow](https://stackoverflow.com/questions/48589192/dependency-from-gateway-to-framework-in-clean-architecture) and had a discussion with [@herbertograca](https://herbertograca.com/2017/09/28/clean-architecture-standing-on-the-shoulders-of-giants/).
+In order to learn what others think about this design I have posted my question at [StackOverflow](https://stackoverflow.com/questions/48589192/dependency-from-gateway-to-framework-in-clean-architecture) and had a discussion with [@herbertograca](https://herbertograca.com/2017/09/28/clean-architecture-standing-on-the-shoulders-of-giants/).